zotonic/zotonic/doc/ref/tags/tag_overrules.rst

 The `overrules` tag must be the first tag in the template.

-.. note:: A template that overrules another template contains only the :ref:`tag-extends` tag and :ref:`tag-block` tags.
+.. note:: A template that overrules another template contains only the :ref:`tag-overrules` tag and :ref:`tag-block` tags.

 Example, say a template "page.tpl" contains the following::